 Local municipal housing studies, strategies, and resources

-Staff are currently reviewing applications.
+Staff review applications.

 Call for applications closes on July 12.

 Launch event on May 18 before launching the pilot program on May 31.

 Regional Council endorses the pilot program framework on July 19.